 FIXO was established because there was a need for an alternative exchange point in Norway.
-FIXO provides free high speed interconnections between ISPs in Oslo.
+FIXO provides high speed interconnections between ISPs in Oslo.

 What is an ISP?

 FIXO defines an ISP (Internet Service Provider) as someone who has their own valid ASN (Autonomous System Number) and a globally routeable IP prefix that is reachable on the Internet today.